Get Free Solar Panel Quotes

 This one is pretty self explanatory.
 Like any used tech device, a second hand solar panel won’t last as long as a brand new model.
 But if you’re paying less up front for the panel, this might not matter as much to you.

-Possibly higher maintenance
+Potentially higher maintenance

-When it comes to buying second hand solar panels, it really is the luck of the draw.
 Some people are able to get a great, long-lasting panel, whilst others get stuck with a faulty product that breaks after a matter of weeks.
+This means you’ll have to spend time and money repairing it.

 Unlike new products, used solar panels probably won’t come with any warranty either, which means you’ll have to pay for any repairs out of pocket.